ervandew/eclim/doc/content/eclimd.rst

      The -f/--file argument is not supported by eclipse so the above option is only available when using a headless eclimd instance.

-3. Windows Users: Create Windows shortcuts:

-   - In Windows Explorer, open your eclipse folder.
-   - Hold down the right mouse button and drag the eclimd.bat file to where you want the shortcut to exist (like your desktop) and release the right mouse button.
-   - Choose "Create Shortcut(s) Here"
-   - Right click the shortcut and choose "Properties"
-   - | On the "Shortcut" tab edit the "Target:" field and append:
-     | -Dosgi.instance.area.default=\@user.home/workspace1 -Dnailgun.server.port=9091
-   - Repeat this process for your other workspaces.

 .. _eclimd-extdir:

 Hosting third party nailgun apps in eclimd